dlc-markets/pythia/README.md

 A numeric (and extensible) oracle implementation for bitcoin forked from sibyls, the oracle of lava.xyz.

+## Configuration

+You can configure Pythia with the CLI arguments  with `pythia --help` or environment variables.

+Pythia will run an http server on port `8000` by default but you can change it with the `--port` argument or the `PORT` environment variable.

+- `POSTGRES_PASSWORD`: The password for the PostgreSQL database.
+- `POSTGRES_USER`: The username for the PostgreSQL database.
+- `POSTGRES_DB`: The name of the PostgreSQL database.
+- `POSTGRES_HOST`: The host address of the PostgreSQL server.
+- `POSTGRES_PORT`: The port on which the PostgreSQL server is running.
+- `PYTHIA_SECRET_KEY`: The secret key used for secure operations.
+- `PYTHIA_DEBUG_MODE`: If set to `true`, the server will run in debug mode.
+- `PYTHIA_PORT`: The port on which the HTTP server will run.
+- `PYTHIA_NB_CONNECTION`: The number of connection to the database.
+- `RUST_LOG`: Log level for the application.
+See [`env_logger`](https://docs.rs/env_logger/0.9.0/env_logger/) for more.
+- `PORT`: The port on which the HTTP server will run.

 ## API Description

 ### Get supported assets